-Attico, the new label founded by street style stars and former fashion editors Giorgia Tordini and Gilda Ambrosia (above), has taken to calling out Spanish fast fashion label Mango for copying.
-This is a common occurrence in the age of social media, and more often than not, such claims of copying arise from shameless line-for-line reproductions of original designs by fast fashion retailers.
+Not too long ago, Attico, the new label founded by street style stars and former fashion editors Giorgia Tordini and Gilda Ambrosia, called out Spanish fast fashion label Mango for copying.
+This so-called "social shaming" - in which a designer calls out a copycat for well, copying, on his/her social media accounts - is a common occurrence in the age of social media, and more often than not, such claims of copying arise from blatant line-for-line reproductions of original designs by fast fashion retailers.

 It is important to note the distinction between imitation and inspiration here.
 Imitation refers to the production of identical copies and/or the substantial copying other artistic works.
 This is the type of replication that would likely run afoul of intellectual property laws, if we considered it in a legal context.
 Speaking outside of the legal realm – largely because copyright law is notoriously limited for garments and accessories in the U.S. and thereby, not particularly helpful – imitation is the blatant replication of the cut, construction, print, pattern, and/or other features of another garment or accessory.

 Imitation is different, of course, from inspiration, as the latter entails taking existing elements and interpreting them in a new or original way.
 Inspiration is extremely common place in fashion, largely because so much has already been done.

 With that in mind, many times designers or the many social media accounts/websites dedicated to “spotting copies” will post side-by-side images and call ‘IMITATION!’, when the word they are actually looking for is … inspiration.

 The promotion of inspiration - even by fast fashion retailers - may seem like a strange argument coming from a website that is largely protectionist in nature, one that believes that designers and garments deserve the same level of protection as photographers and photos.